martinlecs/reddit_comments/README.md

 # Reddit Comment App

-Displays the most popular comment posted in a subreddit from the last 24 hours.
+Monitors a subreddit over time and displays the most used keywords in the subreddit.